adriangzz/mina/README.md

 # Mina

-Mina is a compiler made entirely with python using PLY (Python Lex-Yacc)
+Mina is a compiler made entirely with python using PLY (Python Lex-Yacc).
+The compiler uses a virtual machine to keep track of memory use.

 ## Installation

-To use python3 must be installed in the system
+To use the compiler, python3 must be installed in the system

 ## Usage